-4.315 Appeals.
+4.040.315 - Appeals.

-In accordance with LM 4.310, the LMD Manager shall determine program eligibility and determine when program requirements have been satisfied.
+In accordance with LM 4.040.310, the LMD Manager shall determine program eligibility and determine when program requirements have been satisfied.
 Any adverse determination may be appealed by the homeowner, as provided herein.

-- (1) Public Works Director Review.
+- A. Public Works Director Review.
 Homeowner applicants may appeal any adverse determination to the Public Works Director.
-The appeal shall be in writing, in substantially the form required by the Department, be submitted within 14 calendar days of the action complained of, and must include all information necessary to fully complete the form.
-The Land Management Division shall charge a fee of \$100 as cost for the appeal, but said fee shall be refunded to the applicant in the event that the appeal is upheld.
-Within 60 days from the date that an appeal is filed, the Public Works Director shall review the appeal and provide written notification of his or her final decision to the applicant. - (2) Board Review.
-In the event that the applicant is not satisfied with the decision of the Public Works Director, further appeal may be made to the Board of Commissioners as follows: - (a) Requests for Board consideration must be submitted to Land Management Division on a form provided by the Division not later than 14 calendar days from the date of the decision of the Public Works Director.

-- (b) Within 60 calendar days of receiving a request for Board consideration the Board shall determine if they will elect to review the appeal.
+The appeal shall be in writing, in substantially the form required by the Department, be submitted within fourteen (14) calendar days of the action complained of, and must include all information necessary to fully complete the form.
+The Land Management Division shall charge a fee of one hundred dollars (\$100) as cost for the appeal, but said fee shall be refunded to the applicant in the event that the appeal is upheld.
+Within sixty (60) days from the date that an appeal is filed, the Public Works Director shall review the appeal and provide written notification of his or her final decision to the applicant. - B. Board Review.
+In the event that the applicant is not satisfied with the decision of the Public Works Director, further appeal may be made to the Board of Commissioners as follows: - 1.
+Requests for Board consideration must be submitted to Land Management Division on a form provided by the Division not later than fourteen (14) calendar days from the date of the decision of the Public Works Director. - 2.
+Within sixty (60) calendar days of receiving a request for Board consideration the Board shall determine if they will elect to review the appeal.
 The decision to review or not to review shall be within the discretion of the Board.
-In determining whether or not to review the appeal the Board shall use the decision criteria provided for in Lane Code 14.600(3)(a) (d) with the following exceptions: - (i) The term 'Planning Director' shall mean the LMD Manager. - (ii) The term 'Hearings Official' shall mean the Public Works Director. - (c) The Land Management Division shall charge a fee of \$250, all of which shall be refunded if the applicant prevails. - (d) The conduct of Board's review shall be performed substantially as provided for in Lane Code 14.400(7) (10) with the following exceptions: - (i) The term 'Approval Authority' shall mean the Lane County Board of County
+In determining whether or not to review the appeal the Board shall use the decision criteria provided for in LC 14.600(3)(a) through LC 14.600(3)(d) with the following exceptions: - a.
+The term 'Planning Director' shall mean the LMD Manager. - b.
+The term 'Hearings Official' shall mean the Public Works Director. - 3.
+The Land Management Division shall charge a fee of two hundred fifty dollars (\$250), all of which shall be refunded if the applicant prevails. - 4.
+The conduct of Board's review shall be performed substantially as provided for in LC 14.400(7) through LC 14.400(10) with the following exceptions: - a.
+The term 'Approval Authority' shall mean the Lane County Board of County Commissioners. - b.
+The term 'previous Approval Authority' shall mean the Lane County Public Works Director. - c.
+The term 'Director' shall mean the LMD Manager. - d.
+LC 14.400(9)(b) shall not be applicable. - 5.
+All decisions made by the Board of Commissioners pursuant to LM 4.040.315B shall be final.